Persistence and Topological Complexity: Introduction

 The Gromov--Hausdorff distance is a fundamental and well-studied notion of distance between compact metric spaces \cite{edwards1975structure,burago2001course,gromov2007metric}.
 While it provides a natural framework for comparing spaces up to metric isometry, its exact value is known only in a limited number of cases \cite{memoli2012some,ji2021gromov,adams2022gromov,talipov2022gromov,lim2021gromov,harrison2023quantitative,saul2024gromov,martin2024some}.
 As a result, much of the literature has focused on deriving effective lower and upper bounds; see \cite{lim2021gromov} for an overview.

 Classical lower bounds for the Gromov--Hausdorff distance between compact metric spaces $X$ and $Y$ include the diameter bound $\tfrac{1}{2}|\diam(X) - \diam(Y)|$ (\cite[page 255]{burago2001course}) and bounds derived from persistent homology \cite{chazal2009gromov} among others \cite{memoli2012some}.
 There are cases where spaces have identical diameters but differ in persistent homology, making the latter a sharper approximation.
-For example, this occurs when comparing geodesic spheres of different dimensions; see \cite[Proposition 9.38]{lim2024vietoris}.
+For example, this occurs when comparing round spheres with their geodesic spaces of different dimensions; see \cite[Proposition 9.38]{lim2024vietoris}.

-More recently, persistent invariants beyond persistent homology, have been employed to obtain sharper lower bounds on the Gromov--Hausdorff distance \cite{zhou2023beyond,zhou2023persistent,memoli2022stability,memoli2024persistenthomotopy,memoli2025ephemeral,medina2025persistent}.
+More recently, persistent invariants beyond persistent homology, have been employed to obtain sharper lower bounds on the Gromov--Hausdorff distance \cite{zhou2023beyond,zhou2023persistent,memoli2024persistenthomotopy,memoli2025ephemeral,medina2025persistent}.
 These invariants are also stable under perturbations and capture finer topological or algebraic information than persistent homology in certain cases.

 \paragraph*{Our Contributions.}

 In this work, we study a persistent analogue of topological complexity as well as its cohomological lower bound, the zero-divisor-cup-length.
 Our goal is to demonstrate that these richer invariants can offer greater discriminating power than persistent homology in distinguishing metric spaces, and hence yield sharper GH bounds.